How Screen Readers Make Digital Content Accessible

 Designing a Website for Screen Reader Accessibility

-Published by the World Wide Web Consortium (W3C), WCAG is the international standard for web accessibility.
-It’s also an excellent primer on the essentials of web design.
+Published by the World Wide Web Consortium (W3C), Web Content Accessibility Guidelines (WCAG) 2.1 guidelines are the international standard for web accessibility It’s also an excellent primer on the essentials of web design.

-WCAG addresses the most common issues that impact people who use assistive technologies to browse the web:
+WCAG addresses the most common issues that impact users with assistive technologies, including:

-- Missing alternative text (also called alt text), which may prevent a screen reader user from understanding the purpose or contents of images, graphs, and other non-text content.
+• Missing alternative text (alt text): Missing alt text prevents a screen reader user from understanding the purpose of images, graphs, and other non-text content.

-- Redundant and “empty" hyperlinks, which can limit navigation and confuse assistive technology users.
+• Redundant and “empty” hyperlinks: Missing hyperlinks can limit navigation and confuse assistive technology users.

 It’s important to note that WCAG is written to improve experiences for all users with disabilities — not just blind people and individuals with low vision.
-By testing your content against the guidelines, you can improve compliance with the Americans with Disabilities Act (ADA) and other non-discrimination laws.
+Testing your content against the guidelines can improve compliance with the Americans with Disabilities Act (ADA) and other non-discrimination laws.

-And because WCAG supports the best practices of web design, conformance has other benefits: Accessible websites tend to perform better in search engine rankings, attain higher conversion rates, and provide a better experience for all users.
+And because WCAG supports the best web design practices, conformance has other benefits: Accessible websites tend to perform better in search engine rankings, attain higher conversion rates, and provide a better experience for all users.

 Moving Toward Comprehensive Digital Accessibility